Kurkut001/alx-system_engineering-devops/0x00-shell_basics/README.md

-solutions to shell basics covered
+solutions to shell LL covered